 - Place Brussels sprouts, cut side down on a baking sheet.
 Cover tightly with foil and roast for 10 minutes.

 - Remove foil and continue to cook for an for 10 minutes or so depending on the size of the sprouts.

 - While Brussels sprouts are roasting, in a small sauce pan, heat additional 3 Tablespoons olive oil until shimmering.
 Add garlic and crushed red pepper flakes.
 Remove from the heat.

-- When the Brussels Sprouts are done, toss with the oil.
+- When the Brussels Sprouts are done, toss with the oil and fresh parmesan cheese.
 Season to taste with additional kosher salt and black pepper if necessary.